cyberbotics/webots/docs/automobile/vehicle-generic.md

 > **License**: Copyright Cyberbotics Ltd. Licensed for use only with Webots.
 [More information.](https://cyberbotics.com/webots_assets_license)

+### MotorbikeDriver Field Summary

+- `shirtColor`: Defines the shirt color of the driver.

+- `pantsColor`: Defines the pants color of the driver.

+- `skinColor`: Defines the skin color of the driver.

+- `helmetColor`: Defines the helmet color of the driver.

 ## MotorbikeSimple

 Simple non-controllable model of a generic motorbike without physics properties.